Stem Cell Injections for the Shoulder

 What does this mean for medical treatments?

-- The possibility of using the regenerative potential of the stem cells in medical therapy could potentially regrow damaged and diseased tissues.
-Regrowing cartilage and tendons would change the lives of those impacted by joint disease and trauma.
+- The possibility of using the regenerative potential of the stem cells in medical therapy is thus very attractive.

-- Stem cells are also known to have a strong effect on the body’s immune system.
+- Stem cells are also known to have an effect on the body’s immune system.
 While our immune system protects us from various potentially harmful diseases, sometimes it can become overactivated and cause damage to tissues in our body.
-Stem cells can act to dampen this harmful affect in both the long and short term, which would be useful in diseases such as rheumatoid arthritis, stroke, and physical injuries.
+Stem cells could act to dampen this harmful effect.

 Could this be useful in shoulder injuries?